Optimal Rates in Continual Linear Regression via Increasing Regularization: Setting: Continual linear regression with explicit or implicit regularization

 \paragraph{Implicit regularization.} Practically, it is common to minimize the current task's \emph{unregularized} loss with a gradient algorithm for a \emph{finite} number of steps (\eg in \citep{kemker2018measuring}; in contrast to theoretically learning to convergence \citep{evron2022catastrophic,evron2025better}).
 This \emph{implicitly} regularizes the model, even in stationary settings \citep{ali2019continuous,soudry2018journal}.

-Recently, it has attracted theoretical interest in continual setups \citep{jung2025convergence,zhao2024statistical}. \paragraph{Regularization strength.} The coefficients $\lambda_t$ and step counts $N_t$ in \cref{schm:regularized,schm:early_stopped} control the ``regularization strength'' and how well the current loss is minimized.
-This is often seen as tuning the \emph{stability-plasticity} tradeoff \citep{grossberg1982processing,wang2024comprehensive}.
-Our paper identifies choices that lead to improved upper bounds.
+Recently, it has attracted theoretical interest in continual setups \citep{jung2025convergence,zhao2024statistical}. \paragraph{Regularization strength.} The coefficients $\lambda_t$ and step counts $N_t$ in \cref{schm:regularized,schm:early_stopped} control the ``regularization strength'' and determine how well the current loss is minimized---often seen as tuning the \emph{stability-plasticity} trade-off \citep{grossberg1982processing,wang2024comprehensive}.
+Our paper identifies choices that yield improved bounds.